ovh/docs/pages/platform/metrics/use-tsql/guide.en-gb.md

 ### Metrics operators on metrics sets

 When we load several set of data, we may want to apply operation on metrics sets.
-TSQL allow us to apply operators on metrics.
+TSL allow us to apply operators on metrics.

 #### Metrics operators